Theatre Manager (RGN/ODP) by Stroud Resourcing Ltd

 - Subsidised meals and much more!

-To learn more or to apply for this Theatre Manager job in Huddersfield, please get in touch with Stroud Resourcing today.
+To learn more or to apply for this Theatre Manager job in Surrey, please get in touch with Stroud Resourcing today.
 We would be thrilled to hear from you.

-Stroud Resourcing is a specialist recruitment firm within independent healthcare.
-Fostering long-term, deep-rooted relationships, we are an extension to internal talent teams for some of the UK`s most prestigious healthcare providers.

 JOB SUMMARY